 There is famous Latin proverb which says ‘If you want peace, prepare for war.’
 However, it is most wrongly interpreted by most of us.
 The war here referred to is the war between the good and evil thoughts going on inside our hearts all the time.

-These are the two examples in which I had tried to explain that how when a war ends, it opens door for other war.
+These are the two examples in which I had tried to explain how when a war ends, it opens the door for other war.

-Cease fire has not always resulted into peace forever.
-It may gave peace for some time but that peace is not last long like in World War 2 allies destroyed axis power(Nazi) which resulted into peace in Germany .
-If cease fire was made, then maybe Nazi would rose after some years.
+Ceasefire has not always resulted in peace forever.
+It may give peace for some time but that peace is not last long like in World War 2 allies destroyed axis power(Nazi) which resulted in peace in Germany.
+If ceasefire was made, then maybe the Nazi would rose after some years.

 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.
 We should consider this line and must think about humanity.
 You cannot fight for peace to experience peace.
 Today countries should think about contributing huge amount of money towards humanity, poverty, and development, not towards tanks, guns and modern weapons.
 There are many examples in books of history those are in need to get revised and now nations should take steps towards humanity not towards conflicts.